reuk/wayverb/docs_source/waveguide.md

 in which the array extents define the mesh dimensions, and the array indices refer to the positions of individual nodes.
 Other options for the topology include tetrahedral, octahedral, and dodecahedral, in which nodes have 4, 8, and 12 neighbours respectively, as shown in +@fig:topology.
+In most of these meshes, the nodes align to a cubic grid in a straightforward manner.
+However, in the case of the tetrahedral mesh, the tessellation scheme is less obvious.
+The method used to construct the tetrahedral mesh is shown in detail in +@fig:tetrahedral_topology.

 ![Some of the most common mesh topologies.
 Black lines show connections to nodes that will be checked during update.
 Note that the tetrahedral topology is unique, in that nodes can have two different orientations.](images/topology){#fig:topology}

+![**Left:** A single "block" of a tetrahedral mesh.  **Right:**
+Individual blocks are combined in an alternating chessboard-like pattern to create a mesh with tetrahedral topology.](images/tetrahedral){#fig:tetrahedral_topology}

 The accuracy may be increased by overlaying or "superposing" rectilinear, octahedral, and dodecahedral schemes together, as all nodes are oriented